3DGISKing/CesiumJSFAQ/README.md

 ### how to remove(hide, disable) selection indicator when I click an entity?

 ```
 const viewer = new Cesium.Viewer('cesiumContainer', {
     selectionIndicator: false
 });

 ```

 ```
 viewer.selectedEntityChanged.addEventListener(function (newEntity) {
     viewer.selectedEntity = undefined;
     // to do your custom logic
 });

 ```

 ```

-viewer.\_enableInfoOrSelection = false;
+viewer._enableInfoOrSelection = false;

 ```

-### How to screenshot for viewer?
+### How to get screenshot for viewer?

 ```